gohanwotabe/dangoco-electron/README.md

 dangoco client

-developing of this client is paused because i'm having sth else todo.
+developing of this client has been paused because i'm having sth else todo.